Ciudad del Saber: Affiliates

-Among its better-known affiliates are UNICEF's regional headquarters, the Red Cross, the U.S Peace Corps, the United Nations Development Programme regional office for Latin America and the Caribbean, the World Food Program, and Plan International.
+Among its better-known affiliates are UNICEF's regional headquarters, the Red Cross, the U.S Peace Corps, the United Nations Development Programme regional office for Latin America and the Caribbean, the World Food Programme, and Plan International.

 The headquarters of the World Organization of the Scout Movement's InterAmerican Region were relocated there in 2010.

 Among the members of the academic section are the Balboa Academy, ILISA (a Spanish language school), Isthmus University (architecture), and international programs of Georgia Institute of Technology, McGill University, University of Pennsylvania, Florida State University (present as the Florida State University-Panama campus), Saint Louis University, Iowa State University, and SIT Study Abroad (School for International Training).